ray-project/ray/doc/source/data/batch_inference.rst

     you might want to have a look at our :ref:`framework-specific batch predictor implementations<air_framework_predictors>`.

-    If you want to see an extension of our quickstart example using an AIR ``HuggingFacePredictor``, see the following example:
+    To see an extension of the quick start example using an AIR ``HuggingFacePredictor``, see the following example:

     .. dropdown:: Batch inference example with HuggingFace and Ray AIR